void-linux/void-packages/Manual.md

 <a id="deps_runtime"></a>
 Lastly, a package may require certain dependencies at runtime, without which it is unusable.
 These dependencies, when they aren't detected automatically by XBPS, should be listed in `depends`.
-This is mostly relevant for Perl and Python modules and other programs that use `dlopen(3)` instead of dynamically linking.

-Dependencies for ELF objects are detected automatically by `xbps-src`, hence runtime dependencies must not be specified in templates via `$depends` with the following exceptions:
+Libraries linked by ELF objects are detected automatically by `xbps-src`, hence they must not be specified in templates via `depends`.
+This variable should list:

+- executables called as separate processes.
 - ELF objects using dlopen(3).
-- non ELF objects, i.e perl/python/ruby/etc modules.
+- non-object code, e.g. C headers, perl/python/ruby/etc modules.
+- data files.
-- Overriding the minimal version specified in the `shlibs` file.
+- overriding the minimal version specified in the `common/shlibs` file.

 The runtime dependencies for ELF objects are detected by checking which SONAMEs they require and then the SONAMEs are mapped to a binary package name with a minimal required version.
-The `shlibs` file in the `void-packages/common` directory sets up the `<SONAME> <pkgname>>=<version>` mappings.
+The `common/shlibs` file sets up the `<SONAME> <pkgname>>=<version>` mappings.

-For example the `foo-1.0_1` package provides the `libfoo.so.1` SONAME and software requiring this library will link to `libfoo`; the resulting binary package will have a run-time dependency to `foo>=1.0_1` package as specified in `common/shlibs`:
+For example the `foo-1.0_1` package provides the `libfoo.so.1` SONAME and software requiring this library will link to `libfoo.so.1`; the resulting binary package will have a run-time dependency on `foo>=1.0_1` package as specified in `common/shlibs`:

 ```